-- Students should arrive no earlier than 8:30 because supervision of students does not begin until 8:30 and they cannot go in the school until the doors open at 8:30. - Starting in 2023, staff meetings will take the entire afternoon.
-This is the same for all the schools in Battle River.
-The students are dismissed early every first Thursday of the month.
-The time of early dismissal is at 11:49
+- Students should arrive no earlier than 8:25 because supervision of students does not begin until 8:25 and students cannot go in the school until the doors open at 8:40. - Starting in 2024, staff meetings will be on one Friday per month.
+Please see the 24/25 calendar for dates.
+This calendar is the same for all the schools in Battle River.